 For your safety and comfort, once you board the bus please follow these following guidelines:

-When you are ready to leave the bus, ring the bell so that the driver knows you wish to leave at the next bus stop then wait until the bus has reached a complete stop before alighting
+When preparing to leave the bus, press the stop button to notify the driver and wait until the bus has come to a complete stop before releasing your brakes.

-Please be aware that we are unable to accommodate mobility scooters for travel on any of our buses unless they are Class 2 models and can be folded and placed in the luggage rack.
+Please be aware that we are unable to accommodate mobility scooters for travel on any of our buses unless they have been dismantled/folded and can be stored as luggage.

 If you need extra help to make your journey, the Thistle Assistance Card is available to assist anyone who has difficulty using public transport because of age, disability or illness.